Jean Ping: International positions

 In 2004, Ping was chosen to be the 59th President of the United Nations General Assembly.

 Ping was elected Chairperson of the Commission of the African Union in the first round in 2008.
 He left the role in 2012.

-Ping has represented Gabon several times at numerous international conferences: UNESCO, Organisation of African Unity (now known as the AU), Non-aligned Movement, Organisation of Islamic Cooperation (OIC), Organization of Petroleum-Exporting Countries (OPEC), World Bank, Francophonie Summits, France–Africa, Africa–Caribbean–Pacific–European Union, China–Africa Forums, Tokyo International Conference on African Development (TICAD), and US–Africa Conferences organized in relation to the African Growth and Opportunity Act (AGOA).

-Ping has contributed to several mediations launched by President Omar Bongo to restore peace and stability in central Africa: DRC, Republic of the Congo, Chad, the Central African Republic and São Tomé and Principe.
-On 17 December 2010, he was asked by the African Union to attempt to find a solution to the crisis in Côte d'Ivoire.
-The country was at that time rocked by a power struggle ongoing since the second round of the 28 November 2010 presidential election, with both candidates, Laurent Gbagbo and Alassane Ouattara, declaring themselves the victors.

-Ping criticized France’s military intervention in Libya in 2011, which in his view destroyed the country and destabilized the region.
-He described the policy as "neo-colonial", represented by the interventionism of Bernard-Henri Lévy and Nicolas Sarkozy's decision to reject traditional French policy and "go to war, guns blazing, and lead the hostilities from the front, under the cover of the UN flag and under the military umbrella of the US and NATO."
-He condemned a Western policy "driven by base emotions and passions overriding opinions."

 Political career

 In 1972, Ping began working at UNESCO in its Sector for External Relations and Cooperation as an international civil servant.
 In 1978, he became advisor to the Gabonese embassy in France, and he subsequently became Gabon's Permanent Delegate to UNESCO, in which position he served until 1984.

 On returning to Gabon in 1984, Ping began his political career as chief of staff to Omar Bongo, President of the Gabonese Republic.